faridEsnaashari/twitter/README.md

 You can read thier document as follow:

 #### register(POST) "*rootEndPoint*/register":
-**Description:** With this method you can create a user in database and then a code send to him/her mobile phone number.
-This user is invalid when you create it with this method and route. for validate a user you should use verifycode route.
+**Description:** With this method you can create a user in database.

 **Requst parameters:**
+- **In body:**
+    - signin_token:
+    - required: YES
+    - type: string
+    - Description: The signin_token you get use /verifycode route.
+    - example: "eyJhbGciOiJIUzI1NiJ9.Mg.ikcgElRKwoqfHe4I1YP7xtaDuWigSqt-jeDuyqZ3NHw"

 - **In body:**
     - username:
     - required: NO